Addleshaw Goddard secures licence to operate in Saudi Arabia

 PHOTO

-- Addleshaw Goddard has been granted a Foreign Law Firm Licence by the Saudi Ministry of Justice after announcing its intention in 2023, to launch an office in Riyadh, its fourth in the Middle East alongside Dubai, Qatar and Oman.
+Saudi Arabia - Addleshaw Goddard (AG) has been granted a Foreign Law Firm Licence by the Saudi Ministry of Justice after announcing its intention in 2023, to launch an office in Riyadh, its fourth in the Middle East alongside Dubai, Qatar and Oman.

 The office opens with seven other fee-earners.
 The 14-strong team offers expertise in corporate M&A, banking and finance and infrastructure and has broad sector expertise in energy, oil and gas, renewables, infrastructure, transport, technology, hospitality, manufacturing and consumer goods which aligns closely with KSA Vision 2030.